supertedai/energyflow-cosmology/scripts/README.md

 # scripts

 **Abstract:** This folder contains automation scripts, build logic, update routines, and self-healing tools.
-It includes the following file types: .py.
+It includes the following file types: .bak, .py, .save.
 A representative file begins with: """"".

 ## 📁 Subdirectories
 - `scripts/`